-If you don’t wear a lot of makeup, but feel like you look “washed out” without it, an eyelash enhancement is perfect for you.
+If you don’t wear a lot of makeup, but feel like you look “washed out” without it, an eyeliner or eyelash enhancement is perfect for you.
 Only a very small amount of eyeliner color will be deposited throughout your natural lash line to make you appear as if your eyelashes are lush and dark.

 Precautions Before Treatment